 Feedback & Suggestions

 We would love to hear from you!
-For issues, let us know through the Report a Problem feature in the upper right-hand corner of either the installer or the Visual Studio IDE.
-You can make a product suggestion or track your issues by using Visual Studio Developer Community, where you can ask questions, find answers, or propose new features.
+You can Report a Problem or Suggest a Feature by using the Send Feedback icon in the upper right-hand corner of either the installer or the Visual Studio IDE, or from Help > Send Feedback.
+You can track your issues by using Visual Studio Developer Community, where you add comments or find solutions.
 You can also get free installation help through our Live Chat support.